Feedback and Complaints Policy & Procedure

 Step 1: Discussion with the person with whom you have the complaint

-Start with the person with whom you have a disagreement and attempt to resolve the problem with him/her.
+Start with the person with whom you have a disagreement and attempt to resolve the problem with them.

 Step 2: Discussion with the Program Manager

-The Program Manager upon hearing about your concern may choose to involve other members of staff in an effort to either clarify your concern or to work toward a resolution of the same.
-It may be necessary that a meeting be arranged between yourself, the Program Manager and other appropriate staff.
-At the conclusion of your contact with the Program Manager, either by phone or in person, you may request that the Program Manager puts his/her decision in writing.
-If such a request is made you can expect to receive the requested letter within 10 working days.
+Upon receiving your concern, the Program Manager may involve other staff members to clarify the issue or work towards a resolution.
+A meeting may be arranged between you, the Program Manager, and any relevant staff.
+At the end of your conversation with the Program Manager, whether by phone or in person, you can request a written summary of their decision.
+If you make this request, you can expect to receive the letter within 10 working days.

-Should you be dissatisfied with the decision(s) made by the Program Manager you can contact the Executive Director either by phone or in writing.
+Should you be dissatisfied with the decision(s) made by the Program Manager you can contact the Director of Services either by phone or in writing.

-The Executive Director will make every effort to work with you in an attempt to resolve your concern.
-Should you request written confirmation of the results of your meeting with the Executive Director you can expect to receive the same within 15 working days.
+The Director of Services will make every effort to work with you to resolve your concern.
+Should you request written confirmation of the results of your meeting with the Director of Services you can expect to receive the same within 10 working days.

-Step 4: Discussion with the Board of Directors of EAFWR
+Step 4: Discussion with the Executive Director of EAFWR

 Feedback and Complaint Form